 A build service implementation must be thread-safe, as it will potentially be used by multiple tasks concurrently.

-Using a build service from a task
+Registering a build service and connecting it to a task

 Here is an example of a task that consumes the previous service via a property annotated with @Internal: